How to Apply

 Anatomy of the Statement of Interest

 We offer the following for guidance purposes only.
-We strongly recommend that you research your course choices and make an appointment with our Recruitment Officer before submitting your Statement.
+We strongly recommend that you research your course choices and get someone to proof read your statement before you send it to the CAO.

 Our advice is to formulate your Statement under the following 3 categories: